FluxAugur/disciplesofcode/source/_posts/2014-04-03-a-ruby-primer-part-9-arrays.markdown

 => "z"
 ```

-Ruby provides many other useful array methods.
+Ruby provides many useful array methods.
 We recommend exploring the [Ruby documentation](http://www.ruby-doc.org/core-2.1.1/Array.html) and trying out some of these on your own to gain a better understanding.
 We will be using various array methods throughout the rest of this primer.

 Congratulations!
 You have learned about some of the basic ways to use the array data type.